twoutrigger/Data-Science-Projects/Notes/Docker Commands/docker_commands.md

 - docker images --all
     - To see all Docker images

+- docker image ls
+    - Same as "docker images --all"

 - docker ps
     - To see information on running containers